How to Understand Plato’s Republic

 Plato’s theory of forms and the allegory of the cave: You can’t touch a justice, but you can see it intersect with the real world like a shadow on a cave wall.
 That is the gist of Plato’s theory of forms and his allegory of the cave (found in book VII).
 Forms are non-tangible concepts that have properties we can detect in the real world (so to speak).

 Wealth / Lust: the Greatest Vices and Justice: the Greatest Happiness: For Plato, Wealth is the gateway to all vices, despite all its liberal benefits.
 Namely, the seeking of wealth and its related ends is equated with the concept of lust (and thus is strength of will that reigns this passion in).
 Likewise, Plato seeks to prove in his work that justice (the greatest happiness and moderation) is the key to all virtue.
 We, being human beings with tripartite souls wrought with conflicting wants and passions, should not ignore wealth, lust, or life’s simple pleasures… we should however keep them in-line and practice temperance and moderation.
 A state, soul, etc that does not restrain its reptile and animal nature is bound for tyranny.
 THAT is the point.
-See chariot the metaphor below.
+See chariot the metaphor above.

 The Man as a Symbol for the Regimes: Each regime is equated to a man.
 Plato describes the man and thus describes that form, he describes the form, and thus describes the man.
 This isn’t unrelated to Plato’s Theory of Forms and his Cave metaphor.
 The “form” of honor, the honor aspects of the soul, the timocracy, the timocratic man, the auxiliaries.
 They are all connected and meant to be understood as different shadows on the cave wall that are all a reflection of “honor” and that warrior spirit.